Opera publica

 Opera publica is the Latin name used by Ancient Rome for the building of public works, construction, or engineering projects carried out under the direction of the state on behalf of the community.
 The term "public works" is a calque (literal word-by-word translation) of the Latin term.
 Public works in the Roman Empire were not merely buildings for the conduct of the business of running the city, but encompassed all buildings for public use.
-Therefore, amphitheatress, aqueductss, templess, basilicas, theatres, fora, archeses, defensive walls, harbors, bridgess, thermae, fountains, roads, circuseses, markets, and cloacae were classified as opera publica.
+Therefore, amphitheatres, aqueducts, temples, basilicas, theatres, fora, arches, defensive walls, harbors, bridges, thermae, fountains, roads, circuses, markets, and cloacae were classified as opera publica.

 Public works were an important department, and the Roman censors were entrusted with the expenditure of this department's public money, though the actual payments were no doubt made by the quaestors.
 The censors had general superintendence of all the public buildings and works.
 To meet the expenses connected with this part of their duties, the Senate voted them a certain sum of money or certain revenues, which they could employ according to their discretion.
 They ensured that the temples and all other public buildings were in a good state of repair, that no public places were encroached upon by private persons, and that the aqueduct, roads, drains, etc. were properly attended to.
 The repairs of the public works and the maintenance of their condition were let out by the censors by public auction to the lowest bidder, just as the vectigalia were let out to the highest bidder.
 These expenses were called ultrotributa, and hence we frequently find vectigalia and ultrotributa contrasted with one another.
 The persons who undertook the contract were called conductores, mancipes, redemptores, susceptores, etc.; and the duties they had to discharge were specified in the Leges Censoriae.
 The censors also superintended the expenses connected with the worship of the gods, including the feeding of the sacred geese in the Capitol, which was also let out on contract.